jasonzhao0307/DSdiary/README.md

     - A good OEC gives you a balance between short-term and long-term goal, or the balance between different metrics.

+## What if we can't do A/B test?
+* Analyze the user activity logs
+* Conduct retrospective analysis
+*	Conduct user experience research (UER)
+*	Focus groups and surveys
+*	Human evaluation

+## How to deal with network effects while choosing unit of diversion (样本单位)?

+network effects(spillover effects)： users are not independent in some small space.

+* To solve the network effect, you could choose samples from 2 different locations so that they are independent and not connected to each other.
+  - However, this might introduce selection bias that people from two locations are different.
+To solve this issue, we could do diff-n-diff: difference in difference.
+The idea is, even if there is selection bias, we could adjust that by:
+    1. calculate test group metric change rate (after experiment vs. before experiment)
+    2. calculate control group metric change rate (after experiment vs. before experiment)
+    3. calculate how test group metric change rate change from control group metric change rate.
+* Another idea is, we could choose a new unit of diversion that is different from unit of analysis, so you need to run a pre-period A/A test to calculate empirical variance to get sample size.

 ## Then how do I decide whether to launch the change or not?
 Ask yourself a few questions: